-Your child is required to try a class before being enrolled.
+Your child is required to try two classes before being enrolled.
 This gives you and your child an opportunity to experience it in person and for us to find out more from you about what you are looking for.

 When can my child try out the programme?